riej/sl-chat-log-sync/README.md

 3. Move to your laptop and repeat.
 4. Have same chat logs on both devices!

-It creates directory "SecondLife_backup" in current working directory (if it doesn't exists), and stores SL chat logs here.
+It creates file "sl_chat_logs.zip" in current working directory (if it doesn't exists), and stores SL chat logs here.

-Lookup folders:
+Supported SecondLife clients:
--   Windows: %APPDATA%\Roaming\SecondLife
+- SecondLife (official);
--   Linux: ~/.secondlife
+- Firestorm;
--   MacOS: ~/Library/Application Support/SecondLife
+- Kokua;
+- Marine's RLV client.

 Application is not properly tested yet, please use it with care and don't expect too much from it. **No warranty in case of data lost.**